 g.
 Complete all course requirements on the DPOS;

 h.
-Complete a comprehensive examination (i.e., final written dissertation and oral defense of the written dissertation proposal.
+Satisfactorily complete a Comprehensive Examination (i.e., written dissertation proposal and oral defense of the written dissertation proposal.
 The Comprehensive Examination is taken after admission to candidacy and completion of all course requirements except those courses in which the student is currently enrolled;

 i.
-Complete written and oral defense of the final doctoral dissertation.
-A candidate must present a dissertation and abstract approved by the student's Doctoral Committee, the Ph.D.
-Program Director, and The Graduate School no later than five years after successful completion of the comprehensive examination/ dissertation proposal defense;
+Satisfactorily complete the written and oral defense of the final doctoral dissertation.
+A candidate must present a dissertation and abstract approved by the student's Doctoral Committee, the PhD Program Director, and The Graduate School no later than five years after successful completion of the comprehensive examination/dissertation proposal defense;

 j.
 Complete all degree requirements within 10 years of initial enrollment.

-A maximum of ten (10) calendar years, beginning with the initial graduate course following matriculation, is allowed for completion of the work for the Ph.D degree.
-For post-DNP entry students, the anticipated length of the Ph.D. in Nursing Science program is 3 years of full-time enrollment or 4 to 5 years part-time enrollment.
-For students who enter with an MSN degree or an MS degree in another field, the anticipated length of the Ph.D. in Nursing Science program is 3 to 4 years of full-time enrollment or 5 to 6 years of part-time enrollment.
-Students entering with a BSN should complete the program in 4 to 5 years of full-time enrollment or 6 years of part-time enrollment.
+A maximum of ten (10) calendar years, beginning with the initial graduate course following matriculation, is allowed for completion of the work for the PhD degree.
+For post-DNP entry students, the anticipated length of the PhD in Nursing Science program is approximately 3 years of full-time enrollment or 4 to 5 years part-time enrollment.
+For students who enter with an MSN degree or an MS degree in another field, the anticipated length of the PhD in Nursing Science program is approximately 3 to 4 years of full-time enrollment or 5 to 6 years of part-time enrollment.
+Students entering with a BSN should anticipate completing the program in 4 to 5 years of full-time enrollment or 6 years of part-time enrollment.

 Upon enrollment, students are expected to make satisfactory and timely progress towards the degree.
 An Annual Advising Meeting will be held to review and finalize the Individual Development Plan (IDP) Form and update the student’s bio sketch.
-The advising meeting will take place in the Spring of each academic year.
+The advising meeting will take place in the Spring or Summer of each academic year.
 The student is responsible for drafting the Individual Development Plan (IDP) Form, updating the bio sketch, scheduling the advising meeting obtaining signatures on the final form, and submitting the final IDP and bio sketch to the PhD Program Director.

 After admission to the doctoral program, the doctoral residency requirement is satisfied with 18 hours of coursework taken over three consecutive major semesters.
 Enrollment in a summer term is not required to maintain continuity, but credits earned during summer terms will count toward the 18 hours required for residency.